openvenues/libpostal/README.md

 Adding [test cases](https://github.com/openvenues/libpostal/tree/master/test) is easy, even if your C is rusty/non-existent, and we'd love contributions.
 We use mostly functional tests checking string input against string output.

-libpostal also gets periodically battle-tested on tens of millions of addresses in OSM using valgrind to check for memory leaks and other errors.
+libpostal also gets periodically battle-tested on tens of millions of addresses from OSM (clean) as well as anonymized queries from a production geocoder (not so clean).
+During this process we use valgrind to check for memory leaks and other errors.

 Data files
 ----------